-WHAT LEARNING RESEARCH IS ALPATP BASED ON?
+WHAT RESEARCH IS A LEARNING PLACE A TEACHING PLACE BASED ON?

 A Learning Place A Teaching Place provides rigorous mathematics teaching and learning based on current learning research.
-RESEARCH

 There are an enormous number of resources at A Learning Place A Teaching Place!
 While these resources include teaching plans, videos, investigations and problem solving, the real purpose of A Learning Place A Teaching Place is Teacher Professional learning!
 Professional learning is intended to change understanding and pedagogy!
 The change process takes time – and can involve feelings of concern!
 The Concerns-based Adoption Model of Change (CBAM) can help us to navigate this process!